Lucinda Devlin, The OmegaSuites, Virginia Electric Chair, 1991. Courtesy of Galerie m, Duisburg and the artist.

 Duration: 23.08. – 02.11.2025

-Curated by Theresa Deichert, Dr. Larissa Fuhrmann and Dr. Nadia Ismail
+Curated by Theresa Deichert, Dr. Larissa-Diana Fuhrmann and Dr. Nadia Ismail

 Omnipresent in the media and seemingly endless, warfare shapes our visual habits and dominates public perception.
-Beyond the starkly visible violence, such as the brutal destruction of buildings and cultural heritage, images of civilian casualties, or the never-ending streams of refugees, this exhibition also focuses on the often invisible dimensions of violence.
+Beyond the starkly visible violence, such as the brutal destruction of buildings and cultural heritage, images of civilian casualties, or pictures of displaced persons and refugees, this exhibition also focuses on the often invisible dimensions of violence.
 Structural, psychological, and gender-based violence, particularly against women and minorities, as well as the resulting trauma and emotional suffering, frequently remain hidden.
 Ideological and religious hatred, passed down through generations and disproportionately affecting women, is often unseen or deliberately suppressed.
 Shame and societal stigma frequently protect perpetrators, while the consequences for those affected are profound and long-lasting.

 (In)Visibility of Violence seeks to explore these unequal power structures and the visual regimes that shape the perception of violence: What societal, political, and media mechanisms make violence visible or invisible?
 How is violence documented, instrumentalized, or censored?
 What creative and artistic approaches can render violence perceptible?
 How do artists employ strategies such as alienation, censorship, documentation, or spectacularization to depict or obscure violence?